awsdocs/aws-php-developers-guide/doc_source/sns-examples-subscribing-unsubscribing-topics.rst

 Configure the SDK as previously shown.

 Create an object containing the TopicArn parameter for the topic whose subscriptions you want to list.
 Pass the parameters to the listSubscriptionsByTopic method of the AWS.SNS client class.
-To call the listSubscriptionsByTopic method, create a promise for invoking an Amazon SNS service object, passing the parameters object.
+To call the listSubscriptionsByTopic method, create a promise for invoking an |SNS| service object, passing the parameters object.
 Then handle the response in the promise callback.

 **Imports**